 If a faculty member desires to terminate an existing appointment or to decline reappointment, the faculty member must give notice in writing not later than two weeks after receipt of the contract/appointment for the forthcoming academic year or on or before May 1 of the current year, whichever is later.
-In case of hardship or a situation in which the faculty member would otherwise be denied substantial professional advancement, the faculty member may properly petition the provost & senior vice president for academic affairs for a waiver of this requirement.
+In case of hardship or a situation in which the faculty member would otherwise be denied substantial professional advancement, the faculty member may properly petition the provost & vice president for academic affairs for a waiver of this requirement.
 The College considers it both unprofessional and unethical for a faculty member to actively solicit employment elsewhere for a particular academic year after returning a signed contract or reappointment form for that academic year.
 The College reserves the right to express its concern about such action directly to the institution(s) to whom the faculty member is applying.

 An appointment to the faculty of the College may be terminated at any time by mutual agreement between the faculty member and the College.